Looking for a well-designed desktop RSS reader for your Linux desktop? Check out NewsFlash.

 So that’s a short introduction to NewsFlash.
 If you try it out do let me (and other readers) know what you think of it in the comments section below.

-An alternative to NewsFlash for Linux users is Feeds, which is also known as GNOME Feeds, and sometimes referred to as gFeeds.
+An alternative to NewsFlash for Linux users is Feeds, which was once known as GNOME Feeds, and sometimes referred to as gFeeds.
 Although Feeds is not as featured as NewFlash it feels leaner in use, renders posts cleaner, and yields to convention more.